postmanlabs/postman-code-generators/codegens/java-okhttp/README.md

     * `indentCount`- integer representing count of indentation required.
     * `includeBoilerplate`- boolean representing whether to include class definition in code snippet
     * `requestTimeout` : Integer denoting time after which the request will bail out in milli-seconds
-    * `requestBodyTrim` : Boolean denoting whether to trim request body fields
+    * `trimRequestBody` : Boolean denoting whether to trim request body fields
     * `followRedirect` : Boolean denoting whether to redirect a request

 * `callback`- callback function with first parameter as error and second parameter as string for code snippet